-For the most part, mini IVF, also known as micro IVF or minimal stimulation IVF, is similar to typical IVF in the procedures used during treatment.
+Mini IVF (also known as micro IVF or minimal stimulation IVF) is similar to typical IVF in the procedures used during treatment.
 As with IVF, you have monitoring throughout the cycle, egg retrieval, fertilization in the lab of the egg and sperm, and embryo transfer.

 What’s different is how much medication is used to stimulate the ovaries to produce eggs.
 While typical IVF aims to produce several eggs for retrieval, mini IVF uses weaker medications or lower doses of medications to produce only a few eggs.

 During mini IVF, Clomid may be used to stimulate the ovaries, instead of gonadotropins.
 (Gonadotropins include medications like Gonal-F, Follistim, and the like.)
 Alternatively, lower doses of gonadotropins may be used, with the aim of producing only a couple eggs.

 For some women, it’s also possible to do mini IVF with no ovulation stimulation drugs.
 This is sometimes also known as a “natural cycle.”
 This wouldn’t be appropriate if there are any problems with ovulation preventing pregnancy, but it may be an acceptable choice in cases of blocked fallopian tubes and some cases of male infertility.